turbulem/ios-guidelines/README.md

 ##instancetype vs id
 - Read [this](http://nshipster.com/instancetype/) and [this](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/ModernizationObjC/AdoptingModernObjective-C/AdoptingModernObjective-C.html#//apple_ref/doc/uid/TP40014150) if you don't know what instancetype is
-- For init methods, compiler already has a name convention to cast the type to the return, so there is compiler checking already.
-Most legacy code and even Apple's frameworks still use id for init methods, and the tool to convert modern objective-c does not convert id in init methods so ***use id always for init methods***.
+- For init methods, we should use modern ObjC conventions, so ***use instancetype always for init methods***.
 - For factory methods, there are two cases.
 The two cases better document code by following convetions:
 	- When the factory method can be subclassed: ***use instancetype***
 	- When the factory method is not meant to be subclassed: ***use the type explicitly***